Danaher lowers outlook on strong dollar, restructuring

 Net income fell to $600.1 million, or 84 cents per share, from $648.8 million, or 94 cents per share, a year earlier, when discontinued operations contributed to profits.

-Excluding items, a profit of 81 cents a share met average analyst forecasts, according to Thomson Reuters I/B/E/S.
+It was not immediately clear whether the figure, which included a tax benefit and other items, was directly comparable with the 81 cents a share that analysts expected.

-Sales rose 25 percent to $4.6 billion, also in line with forecasts, with acquisitions accounting for the bulk of the growth.
+Sales rose 25 percent to $4.6 billion, with acquisitions accounting for the bulk of the growth.
 Danaher completed its $5.8 billion purchase of U.S. medical diagnostics company Beckman Coulter last year.

-The Beckman deal helped double sales in Danaher's life sciences and diagnostics segment in the quarter, which serves hospitals and labs.
-Sales of test and measurement, environmental and industrial technology were also higher, while Danaher's dental segment showed lower revenue.

-Demand was strongest in North America and emerging markets while Western Europe was "essentially flat," Danaher said in a regulatory filing.

 Washington-based Danaher, which derives about a quarter of its sales and profits from Europe, said it expected a full-year profit of $3.19 to $3.26 a share.